brotkrueml/typo3-matomo-integration/Documentation/Developer/Index.rst

 The first argument when instantiating the object is the method call.
 Additional arguments are the parameters for this specific method call.

-The value object provides the following method:
+The object provides the following method:

 .. option:: __toString(): string